av1155/Linear-Algebra-in-Machine-Learning/README.md

 To begin your journey with this repository, follow these steps:

-Clone the Repository: Clone this repository to your local machine using `git clone https://github.com/your-username/Linear-Algebra-Fundamentals.git`.
+Clone the Repository: Clone this repository to your local machine using `git clone https://github.com/av1155/Linear-Algebra-in-Machine-Learning`.

 Install Dependencies: Ensure you have Python and Jupyter Notebook installed.
-You can install the required packages using pip install jupyter numpy matplotlib.
+You can install the required packages using `pip install jupyter numpy matplotlib`.

 Access Notebooks: Launch Jupyter Notebook within the repository directory and access the notebooks in your web browser.